Adidem23/OrgAuth/README.md

 ## About The Project :

-## OrgAuth : Connecting Peoples , Connecting Lives
+## OrgAuth : Empowering Organizations, Securing Access
-This is social media platform where users can create communities and groups and join thses groups and can post images , vidoes and communicate with each other .
-Admins have some superauthorites for managing groups and paltform
+This is organization authorization platform .
+This platform provides various services to manage users in organization

 ## Key Features :